Fact Sheet 553

 High cholesterol or glucose should be treated the same way as for people without HIV.
 Some health care providers use medications to lower cholesterol and triglycerides, or to improve insulin sensitivity.
 More attention is being paid to assessing and reducing the risk of heart disease in patients with HIV.

-Lipo is a collection of changes in metabolism and body shape in people taking ARVs.
-There is no clear definition of lipo.
+Lipodystrophy is a collection of changes in metabolism and body shape in people taking ARVs.
+The best thing to do to avoid developing lipodystrophy is to get tested, start ART before one’s CD4 count is low, and to avoid treatments that contain AZT or d4T.
 Without knowing what causes lipo, we don’t yet know how to treat it.

 Back to Fact Sheet Categories